clemense/yourdfpy/README.md

 ## Visualization

-Once installed, your can visualize a URDF model from the command line:
+Once installed, you can visualize a URDF model from the command line:
 ```
 yourdfpy ./my_description/urdf/robot.urdf
 ```